 Skip to content

-Perform multi-dimensional aggregation queries and statistical analysis on data to intuitively display the distribution characteristics and trends of data across different dimensions and time.
+Perform multi-dimensional aggregation queries and statistical analysis on data, intuitively displaying the distribution characteristics and trends of data across different dimensions and time.

-In the data chart analysis mode, the supported chart types include:
+In data chart analysis mode, the supported chart types include:

-• Time Series Graph: Suitable for observing the trend of data changes over time;
+• Time Series: Suitable for observing the trend of data over time

 Data Display

 • Data Range: The data range refers to the value range of each data point.
-Based on the coordinate point of the current data point, it moves backward to the coordinate point of the previous data point as the interval range, taking the data values within that range.
+Based on the coordinate point of the current data point, the interval range is pushed forward to the coordinate point of the previous data point, and the data value within this range is taken.

 Manage Charts